broadwing/terraform-eks/readme.md

 ```
 #### VPC

 Create a VPC.
-If using vpc-cni prefix delgation its recommended to have a big subnet dedicated to nodes, or to use cidr reservations, to allow for more room for /23 ranges within the subnet
+If using vpc-cni prefix delegation its recommended to have a big subnet dedicated to nodes, or to use cidr reservations, to allow for more room for /23 ranges within the subnet

 ```hcl
 locals {